George Jones (Canadian admiral): Second World War

 Upon assuming office, Jones drew up plans to dismiss and forcibly retire scores of former Royal Navy and Royal Canadian Naval Reserve officers in a purge.
 The dismissal of former Royal Navy officers was an effort by Jones to allow Canadian officers to prove themselves and to make the service more Canadian.
 It was also during his tenure that the issues that had plagued Nelles, such as fleet modernisation and training, were mostly resolved.
 On 9 May 1944, he was promoted to vice admiral.
 Jones then sought to transfer 70% of the Royal Canadian Navy fleet to the Pacific in tandem with the Royal Navy.
 Working with MacDonald and Lay, Jones received approval from the Cabinet.
 However, the British assumed Canada would send its fleet to help the Royal Navy recover lost colonies in the South Pacific, to which King wanted no part of.
 As King grew angry at the efforts by MacDonald and Jones' to keep their word to the British that Canada would join them in the South Pacific, the two shifted blame onto Nelles as the scapegoat.
 When Nelles came home to give an update, he learned he was to be forcibly retired in January 1945.
 Jones and MacDonald travelled to England and managed to get the aircraft carriers and destroyers that had been promised in trade for Canadian support in the South Pacific without going against King's wishes.

 Jones' advocated further ties with the United States Navy, believing that the future lied in hemispheric defence.
 In April 1945, MacDonald left the National Defence post and was replaced by a new minister, Douglas Abbott.
 Shortly after assuming the post, the Halifax riot took place, when citizens and sailors rioted after drinking establishments were closed in Halifax for the VE-Day celebration.
 This led to the dismissal of Rear Admiral Murray, who was Commander-in-Chief Northwest Atlantic, whom Jones blamed for the situation.
 Jones assumed the title Commander-in-Chief Northwest Atlantic in his place.
 Jones initially left Harry DeWolf in charge in Ottawa as acting Chief of Naval Staff and focused his attention on the Northwest Atlantic.
 This led to instability in Ottawa, as DeWolf did not have enough authority and eventually Rear Admiral Cuthbert Taylor was put in place in Ottawa while Jones continued to focus on the Northwest Atlantic.
 Following the war's end, demobilisation efforts were restricted by the lack of direction from Ottawa, an issue that was not resolved until Jones' successor took over.

 Jones died in office in 1946.
-The cause of death was ruled to be a massive heart attack caused by hypertension.
+The cause of death was ruled to be a cerebral hemorrhage caused by hypertension.